Michael Harris II Player Props: Braves vs. Mets

-On Tuesday, Michael Harris II (.167 batting average in his past 10 games, with a home run, three walks and three RBI) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:20 PM ET.
+After going 0-for-4 in his last game, Michael Harris II and the Atlanta Braves face the New York Mets (who will start Max Scherzer) at 7:20 PM ET on Wednesday.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Michael Harris II Game Info & Props vs. the Mets